Checkout Champ

-Learn how to integrate Checkout Champ with AnyTrack using Postback Export Profiles and tracking pixels.
+Learn how to integrate Checkout Champ with AnyTrack using Postback Export Profiles and Tracking Tags.
 Capture UTMs, click IDs, and send conversion events automatically.

 Overview